jflamy/rpi-delcom-legacy/README.md

 Furthermore, the workaround (changing the device ID) only works with Delcom switches newer than firmware 53.

-This image is a Ubuntu Mate 16.04 image with old enough kernel, but which stil has recent updates for Chromium and TeamViewer.
+This image is a Ubuntu Mate 16.04 image with an old-enough kernel to support old Delcom switches, but which stil has recent updates for Chromium and TeamViewer.
 It has been tweaked to not go to screen saver/sleep.

+Notes:
+  * When using owlcms4, by default the sounds for the down signal and for the timer warnings (90, 30 and 0 seconds) are produced by the browser.
+Under Ubuntu Mate 16.04 for Rasberry Pi, this doesn't work (sounds are late and/or distorted).
+The issue does not occur on other OS (Raspbian, ChromeOS, etc.) but none of these work with older Delcoms.
+    * The work-around is to generate the sounds on the server.
+Use the "Prepare Competition/Define Fields of Play" buttons to select an audio output for the main laptop (same as things were in owlcms2)
+    * This does imply that you cannot use Delcoms on a Raspberry if the server is running in the cloud.
+You need another kind of device (Chromebook, Windows).